franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   Check the *demos* available in GSL Shell.
   You may check the 'wave' demo that simulate a *quantum spinless particle in a step potential*.
-  Thanks to LuaJIT2 the demo run in realtime at an amazing speed.
+  Thanks to LuaJIT2 the demo run in real-time at an amazing speed.

 **January 2011**
   Release of GSL Shell 1.1